-Cytokinesis, which begins prior to the end of mitosis, causes the cell’s cytoplasm to divide into two.
-The combination of these two produces genetically identical daughter cells and each daughter cell may then proceed through G1 and repeat the cycle.
+Cytokinesis, which begins before the end of mitosis, causes the cell’s cytoplasm to divide into two.
+The combination of these two produces genetically identical daughter cells, and each daughter cell may then proceed through G1 and repeat the cycle.

 Of important note is that mitosis is unique to eukaryotes and is considered an evolutionary solution to problems arising from asexual reproduction.
 For example, if a farm is composed of only a single variant of a crop, it is possible that a single disease will afflict all of them compared to when the farm is composed of different variants of the same crop.
 Think BT corn being used by farmers in our country alongside local corn variants.